-Fresh Pear Pie, a refreshing change from the more typical apple pie, is a lovely, simple way to enjoy the delicate pomaceous fruit.
-The especially great thing about this recipe is that it’s gluten free!
+Fresh Pear Pie is a refreshing change from the more typical apple pie.
+What a lovely, simple way to enjoy the delicate pomaceous fruit!
+The especially great thing about this recipe is that it's gluten free!

 This is the recipe I developed.
 It's made with the Best Gluten Free Pie Crust, fresh pears, and a few basic ingredients that you're likely to have on hand.

-I used bartlett pears for my pie.
+- Pears - I used Bartlett pears for my pie.
 This is a very juicy variety not known for holding its shape well; but nevertheless, I like them fine for this pie.
 Bosc pears would also be a good choice.

 I often have a batch of the Best Gluten Free Pie Crust already made and sitting in the fridge or freezer.
 The recipe makes enough for three double-crust pies or six singles, so there is generally some available.
 If you haven't already, making the pie crust is your first step.